 The company has been founded at the beginning of 2019 as a spin-off from the Genomac Research Institute.

 Results & Experiences

 We have been investigating ctDNA from patients' blood since 2009.
 We gained experience with patients with various types of cancer (lungs, pancreas, stomach, head and neck), but we found out the best application for colorectal cancer patients for whom oncoMonitor™ was primarily developed.

 So far, in several extensive research studies, we have examined more than 500 such patients for the presence of ctDNA, and in at least 30 of them, we conducted long-term postoperative monitoring of ctDNA levels.

 News & Media

-Scientists from Elphogene and the Genomac Research Institute in collaboration with leading oncology centers from the Czech Republic have published an article in an international scientific journal.
+Researchers from Elphogene and the Genomac Research Institute, in collaboration with leading Czech oncology centers, have published an article in an international scientific journal.